tomasoliveirz/tomasoliveirz/README.md

 </p>

 ### **Fun Fact**
-> I love exploring new frameworks, tools, and libraries—sometimes just to satisfy my curiosity about how things work under the hood!
+> Sometimes, I find sparks of inspiration in unexpected places—combining curiosity, careful experimentation, and a bit of daydreaming to bring ideas to life.

 ---